 We have a calling to imitate Christ.
 Jesus didn't live a simple life.
 He walked on this earth with a mission and God's kingdom in mind.
 And so should you.

 People will recognize you by the fruit you bear (Matthew 7:20).
 That means your actions and the words you speak should parallel who you are.
 But I get it.
 It's not always like that.
 Being a Christian takes dedication and consistency.

 The next step would be to take is to get out of it.
-With that said, stay tuned for the follow-up post on how to get out of being lukewarm.
+With that said, click here for the follow-up post on how to get out of the lukewarm state.